Winter Skin Recovery in Hobart: Hydration and Repair Guide

 Retinal and Antioxidants for Renewed Skin Clarity

-Once the skin barrier is supported, we often recommend incorporating gentle forms of Vitamin A, such as retinaldehyde.
-Retinal helps refine the skin’s surface, even out tone, and reduce the lingering effects of seasonal exposure without the harshness of stronger retinoids.
+Once the skin barrier is supported, we often recommend incorporating gentle forms of Vitamin A, such as retinol or retinaldehyde.
+These forms can help refine the skin’s surface, even out tone, and may soften the lingering effects of seasonal exposure without the harshness of stronger retinoids.

 Antioxidants also play a key role in fighting free radical damage caused by UV exposure.
 Ingredients such as Vitamin C and polyphenols can help protect skin cells, brighten dull complexions, and reduce inflammation.

-Even in winter, UV damage continues beneath cloud cover and through glass.
+Even in winter, UV damage doesn’t stop.
 In southern Tasmania, the ozone layer is thinner, and UVA exposure remains steady year-round.
-That’s why SPF isn’t seasonal.
-It’ss foundational.
+Combined with cold air, indoor heating, and low humidity, this creates a cycle of dehydration, inflammation, and dullness that continues into spring.

 Frequently Asked Questions About Dull Skin in Winter